 3. Steer Clear of Sedating Meds

-Dr. Kalra explains that there are two main types of oral antihistamines used to control allergies: first- and second-generation H1 antagonists, which work to block histamine when it's released in your body.
-Histamine is what causes typically allergy symptoms such as itching, sneezing and runny nose, so blocking it can help reduce those symptoms.
+Dr. Kalra says that there are two main types of oral antihistamines used to control allergies: first- and second-generation H1 antagonists, which work to block histamine when it's released in your body.
+Histamine is what causes typical allergy symptoms such as itching, sneezing and runny nose, so blocking it can help reduce those symptoms.